67 Bar Trivia Questions [6 Rounds, Answers, Stumpers]

 Answer: Paul Anka.

-The tune is French (Comme d’habitude, 1967, by Claude François and Jacques Revaux).
+The tune is French (Comme d’habitude, 1967, by François and Jacques Revaux).
 Paul Anka wrote the English lyrics in 1968 for Sinatra, who recorded it that December.
 Sinatra said publicly within a decade that he hated the song.

 21. How many consecutive weeks did Pink Floyd’s “The Dark Side of the Moon” spend on Billboard’s Top 200?
 (Hard)